Skip to content

 FAQ

-How many identity fraud cases occur in the UK each year?
+How many identity fraud cases occur in Australia each year?

 What are the penalties for failing to verify customer identity?